epri-dev/CIM-Identities/README.md

 ### WebDataEntry
 * Contains the source code for the JSP used to launch a sample web application for inserting data remotely into the database.

+### WebApp
+* Contains the source code for the SOAP web service.
+DatabaseService.java is the skeleton upon which the WSDL was generated using JAX-WS.

+### WebAppClient
+* Using the WSDL URL from WebApp, WebAppClient contains the files necessary to launch the web service in the web browser in order to modify the CIM Database.
+Similar to WebDataEntry but created as a SOAP web service.